aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Cycles in dependency graph cause «morning after syndrome» and make it different to release components.

 With cycles, it can be **difficult** to work out the **order** in which you must build the components.
 There **probably** is **no correct order**.

+##### BREAKING THE CYCLE

+There are two ways:

+1. apply the DIP;
+2. create a new component that cycled components will both depend on.